eddami/XmlTvSharp/README.md

 ```

 - `FilterByChannelId`: A function to filter all elements by their channel IDs.
-- `FilterByProgrammeChannelId`: A function to filter programme elements only by their channel IDs.
-If not set, `FilterByChannelId` is
+- `FilterByProgrammeChannelId`: A function to filter programme elements by their channel IDs.

-  used instead.
+**Note:** When both `FilterByChannelId` and `FilterByProgrammeChannelId` are set, `FilterByProgrammeChannelId` takes
+precedence over `FilterByChannelId` for filtering programme elements by their channel IDs.

 - `FilterByProgrammeTime`: A function to filter programmes by their start and stop times.
 - `DefaultLanguage`: Default language to use if language information is not available in the XML data.
 - `TimeZone`: Time zone to convert programme start and stop times.
 Default is UTC.